 Again, this is not where the Phurtec shines.
 It's fine for activities with minimal movement such as an easy stroll, chores around the house, or urban errands, but an athletic, technical layer it is not.
 The fit also runs small, so there's some constriction due to that as well as its overall thickness and weight.

-At 25.8 ounces this is the heaviest piece in our review.
-That is typically the tradeoff with lined windproof models.
+Weight is typically the tradeoff with lined windproof models.
 If space isn't an issue (i.e., you don't need to stow this jacket in your pack) and you just want to stay warm, it may not matter.
 But for anything technical, you will undoubtedly want something else.

 We do not consider this a very versatile layer.
 It's fine for keeping warm, but for much outside of that, it's simply not appropriate.
 It's decently stylish and has a lot of the typical features of a basic softshell like an adjustable hem, zippered hand pockets, an abrasion-resistant chin guard, and adjustable velcro cuffs.
-But the hood isn't helmet compatible, and while the windproofing is great for certain scenarios, breathability and mobility are noticeably impeded.
+But the hood isn't helmet-compatible, and while the windproofing is great for certain scenarios, breathability and mobility are noticeably impeded.

 The Phurtec is a good value purchase for those in need of a warm, non-technical layer.
 It's durable, windproof, and stylish — not a bad resume for such an affordable piece.